0chain/zboxcli/README.md

       --wallet_client_key string   wallet client_key

 Use "zbox [command] --help" for more information about a command.

 ```

 ### Register

-Command `register` registers a wallet that will be used both by the blockchain and blobbers, and is created in the ~/.zcn directory.
-If you have created a wallet with another network, you will need to remove and recreate it.
-If you want to create multiple wallets with multiple allocations, make sure you store the wallet information. zbox uses the keys in ~/.zcn/wallet.json when it executes the commands.
+Command `register`  creates a wallet if not created and registers it for use by the blockchain and blobbers.
+The wallet is created in the ~/.zcn directory and uses the keys stored in ~/.zcn/wallet.json.
+You can create multiple wallets with multiple allocations but make sure to specify a wallet file for every wallet.

 #### Usage